Constitution of North Korea: Preamble

-The preamble describes North Korea, which has the official name of the Democratic People's Republic of Korea, as the "socialist state of Juche" that applies the ideas and achievements of Kim Il Sung and Kim Jong Il on state construction.
+The preamble describes North Korea, which has the official name of the Democratic People's Republic of Korea, as a "people-centered socialist state" that "represents the interests of the Korean people and struggles for the socialist cause".

+It states that North Korea "proceeds by firmly grasping the strengthening of the people's government and the enhancement of its functions and roles, while thoroughly carrying out the three revolutions of ideology, technology, and culture, as the general line of socialist construction".

 Kim Il Sung is credited as the "founder of the Democratic People's Republic of Korea and father of socialist Korea" who founded the Juche idea and turned North Korea into a socialist country.
 Kim Jong Il is credited as the "peerless patriot and defender of socialist Korea" who had kept Kim Il Sung's policies and turned North Korea into a politico-ideological power, a nuclear state and a military power through Songun politics.

 Kim Il Sung and Kim Jong Il were described by the preamble to have always worked for the people under their motto of "the people are heaven" (이민위천) and are credited for making North Korea as a unique country in the world for accomplishing the tasks for building a prosperous and independent state.
-The preamble also praises both leaders as the "saviors of the nation" who have worked for Korean reunification, and as "veteran world statesmen" for developing North Korea's foreign relations.
+The preamble also praises both leaders as "veteran world statesmen" for developing North Korea's foreign relations.

 The preamble states that Kim Il Sung and Kim Jong Il's ideas and achievements are "lasting treasures of the Korean revolution" and the basic guarantee for North Korea's prosperity, while setting up the Kumsusan Palace of the Sun as a monument to the leaders' immortality and a national symbol for Korea.

 The preamble concludes by enshrining Kim Il Sung and Kim Jong Il as the eternal leaders of North Korea, and that the constitution would consist of their ideas and achievements which makes it the Kim Il Sung-Kim Jong Il Constitution.